Gas, US debt, Biden-Xi: a series of good news for a rebound in the stock market, Morning meeting

 In Asia, the Japanese Nikkei 225 recovered 0.5% on Thursday, interrupting a series of eight straight declines, the longest since 2009.
 In Hong Kong, the Hang Seng rose 2.7% to about an hour of the closing, boosted by the jump of more than 4% of the index of technological stocks of the place.

-The yield on the US 10-year bond edged up to 1.5347% within hours of the release of the US weekly jobless claims statistics.
+The yield on the US 10-year bond edged up to 1.5347% a few hours before the publication of the weekly jobless claims statistics in the United States.
 On Wednesday, the ADP cabinet announced a sharp acceleration in job creation in the private sector in September.
 Official data is expected on Friday.
 They could have a decisive impact on the Fed’s tapering schedule.

 Veolia completes its capital increase